-Given the co-existence of somatic symptoms of depression in CKD patients with uremic symptoms and other comorbid medical conditions, those who screen positive on self-report depressive symptom rating scales need to be further assessed with a structured interview to confirm a clinical diagnosis of depressive disorder, such as MDD.
-In research, clinician-administered structured interviews such as the Structured Clinical Interview for Depression (SCID) or the Mini International Neuropsychiatric Interview (MINI) have been used to establish diagnosis [15, 16].
-These interviews take a significant amount of time (30-60 minutes) and require a certain level of training to administer.
-Therefore, in the clinical setting, eliciting the presence of 5 or greater of the depression symptom domains, including the presence of sadness or anhedonia, for a period of at least 2 weeks would confirm the presence of a depressive disorder (Box 25.1).
+BDI-II Beck Depression Inventory, QIDS-SR Quick Inventory for Depressive Symptomatology Self-Report, CES-D Center for Epidemiological Studies Depression Scale, PHQ Patient Health Questionnaire, CKD chronic kidney disease, ESKD end-stage kidney disease depressive disorder, such as MDD.
+In research, clinician-administered structured interviews such as the Structured Clinical Interview for Depression (SCID) or the Mini-international Neuropsychiatric Interview (MINI) have been used to establish diagnosis [12, 13].
+These interviews take a significant amount of time (30-60 min) and require a certain level of training to administer.
+Therefore, in the clinical setting, eliciting the presence of 5 or greater of the depression symptom domains, including the presence of sadness or anhedonia, for a period of at least 2 weeks would confirm the presence of a clinical depressive disorder (Box 23.1).

-25.6 Differential Diagnosis of Depression in Patients with CKD
+23.6 Differential Diagnosis of Depression in Patients with CKD

-Of the psychiatric illnesses identified among the Unites States Medicare ESKD patients admitted to hospitals, presence of depression, dementia, substance, and alcohol abuse could be found in as high as 26%, 26%, and 15% of such patients, respectively [14, 17].
-Therefore, it is important for providers to recognize the differential diagnosis of depression in an attempt to manage patients appropriately (Fig. 25.2).
+Of the psychiatric illnesses identified among the US Medicare ESKD patients admitted to hospitals, the prevalences of depression, dementia, and substance or alcohol abuse could be found in as high as 26, 26, and 15 % of such patients, respectively [10, 14].
+Therefore, it is important for providers to recognize the differential diagnosis of depression in an attempt to manage patients appropriately (Fig. 23.2) [11].

 Importantly, there is a need to simultaneously identify cognitive impairment commonly seen in CKD and ESKD patients.
-Persistent and/or progressive impairment in memory and other cognitive functions such as attention, language, orientation, reasoning, or executive functioning, and the cognitive skill necessary for planning and sequencing tasks, is defined as dementia [17].
-A score of <24 on the Mini Mental State Examination (MMSE) is a commonly used screening tool to diagnose dementia, which has limited sensitivity and specificity in patients with CKD and ESKD.
-Prevalence of dementia may be as high as 16-38% in such patients.
-It should be appropriately recognized by clinicians, as it also predicts poor outcomes.
-In addition, cognitive dysfunction acts as an impediment to decisionmaking, adhering to complex medication dosing schedules, and self-care.
+Persistent and/or progressive impairment in memory and other cognitive functions such as attention, language, orientation, reasoning, or executive functioning, the cognitive skill necessary for planning and sequencing tasks, is defined as dementia [14].
+A score of <24 on the Mini-Mental State Examination (MMSE) is commonly used to suggest dementia, which has limited sensitivity and specificity in patients with CKD and ESKD.
+The prevalence of dementia may be as high as 16-38 % in such patients.
+This too should be appropriately recognized by clinicians, as it also predicts poor outcomes.
+In addition, cognitive dysfunction acts as an impediment to decisionmaking, adhering to complex medicine dosing schedules, and self-care.
 Dementia is more insidious in onset, progressive in course over months to years, usually not reversible, and impairs consciousness in advanced stages.
-Interestingly, many of the risk factors associated with MDD are similar to those for dementia [17].
+Interestingly, many of the risk factors associated with MDD are similar to those for dementia [14].

-Delirium can masquerade dementia and depression and should be part of the differential [17].
+Delirium can masquerade dementia and depression and should be part of the differential [14].
 Clinicians should recognize the fluctuating course of delirium that develops over a short period of time associated with lack of attention and consciousness.
-Usually, there is no complaint pertaining to loss of memory, and it occurs as a result of medical conditions (e.g. advanced heart failure, liver disease, hypertensive encephalopathy, infections, hypoglycemia, hyponatremia, and hypercalcemia), side effects of certain medications (e.g. opioids, benzodiazepines, antihistamines, antipsychotics, and anticholinergics), or acute intoxications.
+Usually, there is no complaint pertaining to loss of memory, and it occurs as a result of medical conditions (e.g., cardiac disease, liver disease, hypertensive encephalopathy, infections, hypoglycemia, hyponatremia, and hypercalcemia), side effects of certain medications (e.g., opioids, benzodiazepines, antihistamines, antipsychotics, and anticholinergics), or intoxications.
 Unlike dementia, delirium and depression are usually reversible.
-In addition, MDD is acute or chronic in onset and associated with intact consciousness, unlike delirium.
-Therefore, it is very important to differentiate dementia, delirium, and MDD so that management can be tailored accordingly.
-Box 25.4 shows important differences in dementia, delirium, and depression.
-Proper work-up for delirium and dementia includes a) medication review; b) obtaining laboratory data to rule out vitamin B12 and folate deficiency, thyroid dysfunction, acquired immunodeficiency syndrome, and substance abuse; c) obtaining brain imaging for presence of significant atherosclerotic cerebrovascular disease; d) assessing sleep disorders (such as restless legs and obstructive sleep apnea) by history and physical examination; and e) assessing dialysis adequacy, anemia, and aluminum toxicity in ESKD patients.
+In addition, depression can be acute or insidious in onset and is associated with intact consciousness unlike delirium.
+Therefore, it is very important to differentiate dementia, delirium, and depression so that management can be tailored accordingly.
+Box 23.4 shows important differences in dementia, delirium, and depression.
+Proper workup to rule out other disorders includes (a) medication review; (b) obtaining laboratory data to rule out vitamin B12 and folate deficiency, thyroid dysfunction, acquired immunodeficiency syndrome, and substance abuse; (c) obtaining brain imaging for presence of significant atherosclerotic cerebrovascular disease; (d) assessing sleep disorders (such as restless legs and obstructive sleep apnea) by history and physical examination; and (e) assessing dialysis adequacy, anemia, and aluminum toxicity in ESKD patients.